AnthonyAndroulakis/AnalyzeIUPAC/README.md

 ```

 # Info
-put the location of the unsaturation directly infront of the "en"/"yn"/"dien"/"diyn"/etc. (as shown in the example above)
+- put the location of the unsaturation directly infront of the "en"/"yn"/"dien"/"diyn"/etc. (as shown in the example above)
-cyclo, unsaturation, functional group, and substituents are all optional.
+- cyclo, unsaturation, functional group, and substituents are all optional.
 The program uses the position of the parent string (and cyclo, if found) to analyze the rest of the molecule.
+- trans/cis is ignored